 it is just better to have the convo than not have it.

 5. Consider your Style

 Cabin style and design is different than home style, so the things you love in your house won’t necessarily carry over directly.
 If you don’t yet know what your cabin style is and how to bring your own flair into your cabin then google and find inspiration.

 Obviously cabins tend to have a lot of wood panels, wood beams, etc., but everyone has their own personal design to find.

 When done right the style can be simultaneously modern, rustic, relaxing and inspiring.
 However, that’s not an easy combo to attain so take your time and do your homework.

 6. Keep Resale Value in Mind

-Home improvement stores only have so much room, so while the most common items are available in store or for quick delivery, a special order is often needed for cabin finishes.
+Home improvement stores only have so much room so, the most common items are available in store or for quick delivery but cabin finishes are often special order.

 No matter how long your project takes, if it makes you happy and makes your cabin living more enjoyable, then it’s worth it.
 I would love to hear about some of your ideas and some cool things you did with your cabin home.